My rating: 3 stars

 I have a complicated reading relationship with the Portuguese author José Luís Peixoto.
 I loved the first book I read by him – Livro – and mildly enjoyed the second one – Cemitério de Pianos (The Piano Cemetery in the English translation).
 And what about Uma Casa na Escuridão?
 This is one of the most absurd books I’ve ever read.
 The story being told isn’t plausible and doesn’t aim to be.
 The plot is a tool to express feelings: love, jealousy, fear, suffering and solitude.
 Being this a strange and complicated book, I struggled to finish it.
 Nevertheless, it had an impact on me.

-When the editor dies in prison and the narrator goes to the funeral, accompanied with a childhood friend named as ‘príncipe de calicatri’, he sees on one of the many gravestones the picture of a woman who looks exactly the same as the one he has imagined, what deeply unsettles him.
+When the editor dies in prison and the narrator goes to the funeral, accompanied by a childhood friend named ‘príncipe de calicatri’, he sees on one of the many gravestones the picture of a woman who looks exactly like the one he has imagined, which deeply unsettles him.
 The story starts getting darker and stranger.
-Disturbing events take place, and various forms of love develop into pain.
+Disturbing events take place and various forms of love develop into pain.

 There is no real sense of time and place in Uma Casa na Escuridão (which can be translated as ‘A House in Darkness’).
 From the narrator’s house, he can see a mountain, nearby there is a city, but we get no more information about a location.
 There are slaves, but there is also a modern machine used to do the inspection of visitors at the prison’s entrance.
 Music has just been invented.
 Invading soldiers use armours and swords, but there are cars on the roads.
 There is a dreamlike quality to the story, which becomes more of a nightmare.